jerauld/indecision-app/README.md

 Indecision App was created for Andrew Mead's The Complete React Web Developer Course.
 It was built using SASS/CSS, React, Webpack, and compiled via Babel 7.

-## Status
+## Demo

-App completed but still in the development environment.
+App completed but still in the `development` environment.
 Production status and deployment coming soon!

 ## Installation